Achref-dot-afk/AI-Powered-Chatbot-Interface/Readme.md

       }
     }
   };

 ```

 Switching is done due to a button in the login page to controll UI elements and another button in the chat page to control chat language and user preference.

 ## Usage Guide

+- Environment : (Environment variables that need to be set before starting the project)
+    - **PORT** : Backend port (If not provided it will be set to 5000)
+    - **JWT_SECRET** : Secret to use for JWT
+    - **OPENROUTER_API_KEY** : Api key to run openrouter's models
 1. Acess the application :
 - Through the link "mydomain.com"
-2 - Create an account :
+2. Create an account :
 - You will encounter first the landing page -> Click **get started** button to go to login page
 - Provide:
     - Email
     - Password
     - Preferred Language (currently supported: English en, Arabic ar).
     - Submit the form to create your account
-3- Log in :
+3. Log in :
 - Use your credentials to log in
 - If successful, you will be redirected automatically to the **Chat page**
-4- Start a new conversation :
+4. Start a new conversation :
 - Click ➕ New Chat in the sidebar to start a new conversation
 - Type your message in the input box and press Enter or click Send
 - The assistant will reply in the same language you selected during signup (you can switch later in settings)